AHShadkam/train_Avoid_Propensity/README.md

 # train_Avoid_Propensity
-create trained ML algorithm for Avoid Propensity.
+create trained ML algorithm for Avoid Propensity by running the train_domain.py code.
 ## train data
 provide training data with the following attributes:
 * domain: one of the following domains {'Refrigeration','Washer','Dryer','Cooking','LawnGarden'}